MaxxxZu/norway-real-estate-price-estimator/README.md

 In the development environment:
 - ✅ Application code runs **natively on your host** (fast hot-reload)
 - 🐳 RabbitMQ and MinIO run in **Docker containers**

-### Storage Strategy
-- **Local Development:** MinIO serves as an S3-compatible storage solution
-- **Production:** Same codebase connects to AWS S3 or any S3-compatible provider
-- **Configuration:** Switch between environments using environment variables only—no code changes required

 ## 🔄 Pipeline results